I’m Tom Hardison

 I was focusing more on complying, protecting, and controlling than creating better outcomes.

-Cultivating Collective Leadership Mastery
+Cultivating Generative Leadership Mastery

 Although I built a tremendous skill set through my time at HP, I wanted to learn what I couldn’t see about my own leadership, and I chose to leave in 2012.
 I wasn’t growing my capacity fast enough to keep up with the rate of change around me.